daviasaf/studying/css/grid/tags.md

     - Example below
         - 1fr 1fr 1fr 1fr
         - Four rows
-- You can use the justify-content proprieties para mexer horizontalmente
-- You can use the align-content proprieties para mexer verticalmente
-- place-content -> is a placeholder for align and justify content
     - Example below
         - space-around space-evenly
 ###### Grid item